Locator Neural Network

 cp /mmfs1/sw/hyak101/basics/locator_NN_* .

-In the next sections, we will use the Populus trichocarpa data and the batch script templates to learn how to submit jobs to Hyak's job scheduler, SLURM.
+In the next sections, we will use the Populus trichocarpa data and the batch script templates to learn how to submit jobs to Hyak's job scheduler, Slurm.

 Literture Cited#